 Central Line-Associated Blood Stream Infections

-Central lines are small tubes that provide fluids, medications, blood products and nutrition supplements to the baby.
-It’s possible for infections to enter the bloodstream through a central line.
+Central lines are small tubes that provide fluids, medications, blood products, and nutrition supplements to the baby.
+Infections can potentially enter the bloodstream through a central line.

 We measure central line-associated bloodstream infections (CLABSI) using the National Healthcare Safety Network Standardized Infection Ratio, which takes into account the type of NICU and the babies it treats.
 The network is maintained by the Centers for Disease Control and Prevention.

 Any number below 1 shows fewer infections than expected at a Level IV NICU.
-Level IV NICUs, like at UVA, provide the highest level of care possible.
+Level IV NICUs, like at UVA Health Children's, provide the highest level of care possible.

 Standardized Infection Ratio = A rate lower than 1 indicates fewer infections than predicted for a Level IV NICU.